cryptographdev/cryptographdev.github.io/about.md

 <h2>Contact</h2>

-My email is gerald -(at)- cryptographica.io.
+My email is lee -(at)- cryptographica.io.
 Please be advised that I generally only respond to clients or prospective clients by email and my response times for prospective clients can be up to two NZ business days (<a href="https://www.timeanddate.com/holidays/new-zealand/" alt="New Zealand holidays calendar" rel="nofollow" target="_blank">calendar of NZ holidays</a>).

 <img src="https://cryptograph.co.nz/public/assets/images/lee-jordan.png" alt="Lee Jordan signature">